Are you looking into shareholder rights and remedies? When shareholder disputes arise, mistreated shareholders may have a right to a remedy.

 The Test for Oppression

 It is a fact-specific evaluation.
-If you want to look into your shareholder rights and fight for remedies, hire a lawyer or paralegal.
+Hire a lawyer or paralegal to examine your shareholder rights and fight for remedies.

 To assert a claim for oppression, a complainant must establish